CDCH takes part in Rabbit Awareness Week

 Catherine, CDCH Rabbit Fosterer

-Catherine is vital to CDCH and is always ready to help us foster rabbits in need of our help.
-She began fostering a year ago and has loved every single minute of it!
+Catherine is vital to CDCH and is always ready to help us foster rabbits in need.

 If you feel you can offer a loving foster home for our small furries then please get in touch with us and fill out a perfect match form.